 - 1. An assessment of academic skill by standardized tests administered upon enrollment. - 2.
 A certified transcript from a state or regionally accredited secondary school showing courses and years of work completed.
-Copies of these transcripts should be forwarded to the Educational Coordinator of AHS/GED Robeson Community College.
+Copies of these transcripts should be forwarded to the Transition Coordinator of AHS/GED Robeson Community College.
 A personal reference letter from the former school may be required for transfer acceptance.

 An Adult High School Diploma is awarded when test scores indicate that required achievement level has been attained, and when required subject matter has been satisfactorily completed.
 This subject matter includes reading, English expression, mathematics, science, and social studies.
 The diploma is awarded by Robeson Community College in agreement with the Public Schools of Robeson County.
-The Adult Diploma program is approved by the State Board of Education, and meets the requirements for entrance to four-year colleges and other institutions of higher learning.
+The Adult Diploma program is approved by the State Board of Education, and meets the requirements of higher learning.